dart-lang/test/pkgs/checks/doc/migrating_from_matcher.md

 [`package:matcher`][matcher] is the legacy package with an API exported from `package:test/test.dart` and `package:test/expect.dart`.

+## FAQ

-**Do I have to migrate all at once?** No. `package:matcher` will be compatible with `package:checks`, and old tests can continue to use matchers.
+### Do I have to migrate all at once?

+No! `package:checks` is designed to be a good neighbor with `package:matcher`.
+Old tests can continue to use matchers.
 Test cases within the same file can use a mix of `expect` and `check`.
+Consider writing new tests with `package:checks` while leaving existing tests as-is until they have some other reason to change.

-**_Should_ I migrate all at once?** Probably not, it depends on your tolerance for having tests use a mix of APIs.
+### _Should_ I migrate all at once?

+Probably not, it depends on your tolerance for having tests use a mix of APIs.
 As you add new tests, or need to make updates to existing tests, using `checks` will make testing easier.
 Tests which are stable and passing will not get significant benefits from a migration.

-**Do I need to migrate at all?** No. When `package:test`stops exporting these members it will be possible to add a dependency on `package:matcher` and continue to use them. `package:matcher` will continue to be available.
+### Do I need to migrate at all?

+No. When `package:test`stops exporting these members it will be possible to add a dependency on `package:matcher` and continue to use them. `package:matcher` will continue to be available.

-**Why is the Dart team adding a second framework?** The `matcher` package has a design which is fundamentally incompatible with using static types to validate correct use.
+### Why is the Dart team adding a second framework?

+The `matcher` package has a design which is fundamentally incompatible with using static types to validate correct use.
 With an entirely new design, the static types in `checks` give confidence that the expectation is appropriate for the value, and can narrow autocomplete choices in the IDE for a better editing experience.
 The clean break from the legacy implementation and API also gives an opportunity to make small behavior and signature changes to align with modern Dart idioms.

-**Should I start using checks right away?** There is still a high potential for minor or major breaking changes during the preview window.
+### Should I start using checks right away?

+There is still a high potential for minor or major breaking changes during the preview window.
 Once this package is stable, yes!
 The experience of using `checks` improves on `matcher`.
 See some of the [improvements to look forward to in checks below](#improvements-you-can-expect).

 [matcher]: https://pub.dev/packages/matcher